 How will Open Banking benefit you?

-Open Banking may benefit you in various ways in the future, including:
+Open Banking may benefit you in various ways including:

 - Having a single view of your finances, especially if you use multiple financial institutions